Summer School and Winter School Fee Scholarships

 Summer and Winter School Scholarships are offered to eligible local undergraduate students who are currently enrolled.
 Students from other universities are welcome to apply.

-- Summer School Fee Scholarships are only available to student in the Summer School or Winter School program and not transferable to any other session.
+- Summer School Fee Scholarships are only available to students in the Summer School or Winter School program and not transferable to any other session.

 - Summer School Fee Scholarships are available to any local student (Australian Citizen, Australian Permanent Resident, New Zealand Citizen) currently undertaking an undergraduate award program at a tertiary institution.
 Scholarships will be awarded at the discretion of the selection committee on the basis of merit, financial hardship and/or educational disadvantage.

-- Summer School Fee Scholarships will not be awarded to student taking a not-for-credit subject or a non-award subject or to student who already have a scholarship/sponsorship for payment of their fees.
+- Summer School Fee Scholarships will not be awarded to a student taking a not-for-credit subject or a non-award subject or to a student who already has a scholarship/sponsorship for payment of their fees.

 - The Summer School Fee Scholarship provides for the tuition fee(s) in a subject but not books or associated additional costs.
 The scholarship cannot be used for living costs.
 It does not include the Student Services Amenities Fee.

 Applicants must demonstrate two or more of the following: financial hardship, educational disadvantage and merit.
 Preference will normally be given to applicants demonstrating financial hardship and/or education disadvantage.

 Financial hardship will normally be demonstrated by the receipt of a means-tested Commonwealth benefit or allowance (such as Youth Allowance, Austudy, Abstudy, pension or similar).
 The benefit or allowance must be received in the applicant’s own name.
 Applicants not in receipt of a means-tested Commonwealth benefit or allowance must provide documentary evidence of exceptional financial circumstance.

 Educational disadvantage refers to anything that has disrupted study and is beyond the student’s control.
 This includes, but is not limited to: